denswor/examples/README.md

 - Novelty is the opposite functionality
 - Very simple and incredibly beautiful and usable product
 - It is the most convenient for me
+- Even if you indeed
+- What tips you give about it